michael-hamilton/dmxus/README.md

 ## Server

 There is a simple (opt-in) webserver included for viewing the status of the universe controlled by the dmxus instance.
-Use the `initServer()` method to start a server on the default port `9090`.
+Use the `initWebServer()` method to start a server on the default port `9090`.
 You can optionally pass a port number to this method if you want to run the server on a different port.